"THE STING OPERATION THAT WENT SOUTH" A Professional Investigation into the Sinking of the Bayesian.

 Claes E. can burn bridges and still swim across the ocean.
 He is the epitome of self-reliance and his independence is so profound that burning bridges does not faze him.
 His boldness is not about recklessness; it is about clarity.
 His greatest ally is truth.
 His breakthrough moments often come via thought experiments in which he let his imagination drift.

 What [truths] can be certain except death and taxes, unless we intend to bend the perception of what we encounter...
 We will have to dive into dialectical reason / reasoning - an almost evolutionary-guided truth seeking adventure - in order to advance.
-However, we must never forget there are no goals in evolution; no morality, no purpose.
+However, we must never forget there are no goals in evolution; no morality, no purpose - just a ruthless Mother Nature / Dei Natura.

 Human proclivity for evil force us looking into the core or kernel of truth, not only into proof; not even facts that fit a posited theory.
 Finding a course in-between involves much semantic and legal contortion.
 Rule-bound approaches to criminal investigations are often presented as the final stage in the evolution of law.
 Such final presentations are usually made with the speaker's tongue planted firmly in their cheek.
 We often consider such presentations basically unenlightening ... what is interesting is what is not there.

 Isaac Newton stated, hypotheses non fingo – (I do not invent hypotheses), however, there are so many clues existent in this case already so we feel a whole, imaginary thought edifice is dawning.
 Private Detective / Private Investigator Bureau Ekman contra mundum?
 Perhaps; at times.
-Interesting!
-Dangerous!
+Interesting?
+Dangerous?
 No doubt.
+Dogs start barking when you advance.

 Private Detective Claes Ekman has criss crossed the Mediterranean in his own Nautor 371 - "Swan of the South" - a great many times.
 As a skilled and certified scuba diver, many sunk wrecks have been investigated en route.
 Claes' Nautor Swan has been through far worse weather conditions than the one that sank the Bayesian.